robinyms78/My-Portfolio/README.md

    e.
 Remote education system: A desktop application to control Pepper's movement in the classroom using motion planning and control, head motion synchronization between human and Nao robot using the camera and OpenCV, and a robot tutoring system using Webot and Microsoft Speech Engine.

    f.
-Weather information collection system: A weather collector system based on weather API to detect weather conditions and output speech-related information for the robot controller.
+Weather information collection system: A weather information collector system based on Open weather map API to detect weather condition and output weather-related speech for the robot controller.

    g.
 Topic modelling system: An API to extract topic models from a given data set using Latent Diriclet Allocation with Gibb's sampling.